 - Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content.
 For example, each lesson contains opportunities for students to write and reflect by entering answers directly in an answer box. - Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content.
 For example, each chapter includes self-reflection opportunities with journaling, partnered activities, and hands-on lab investigations. - Materials are presented through a variety of developmentally appropriate instructional approaches.
 For example, lessons include teacher demonstrations, authentic hands-on labs, and open inquiry investigations.
 They have video clips to engage them with the phenomenon.
 The Student eBook connects the science concepts to real life through the Making Connections sections.
-For example, in Lesson 4.3: Life Beyond Earth, the Texas Spotlight section explains how the McDonald Observatory is working on searching for life outside of our solar system using the Hobby-Eberly Telescope. - Materials engage students in the mastery of the content through a variety of developmentally appropriate instructional approaches.
+For example, in Lesson 4.1 on Stars, the Texas Spotlight section explains how the Otto Struve Telescope, now at The University of Texas, has been used to discover new objects in space. - Materials engage students in the mastery of the content through a variety of developmentally appropriate instructional approaches.
 Materials provide a Page Keeley Science Probe in the